 Cons of the ACT for International Students

-Like the SAT, the ACT has a large emphasis on reading comprehension and evaluating structure and syntax of passages.
+Like the SAT, the ACT has a large emphasis on reading comprehension and evaluating the structure and syntax of passages.
 The verbal section is worth half your score, so you'll want to try both SAT and ACT verbal sections (Reading and Writing for the SAT, Reading and English for the ACT) to see which one is more appealing to you.

-As I mentioned above, the best way to decide whether you should take the SAT or the ACT (or the TOEFL or IELTS, for that matter) is to learn all about the content and format of the tests and then take a practice test to see which one you can do better on.
-You want your test score to strengthen your overall application, so get familiar with the content, format, and question types of the tests and then make your best choice.
+As I mentioned above, the best way to decide whether you should take the SAT or ACT (or the TOEFL or IELTS, for that matter) is to learn all about the content and format of the tests and then take a practice test to see which one you can do better on.
+You can access official SAT tests and official ACT tests for free here on our blog.

 Once you've decided, commit yourself to prepping for that test, and don't worry about the other one!
 To fully commit, you need to register for the test.